pad

 How do I know if my helmet meets the necessary Snell specifications?

-Some other racing organizations will allow you to use the current Snell specification and only the previous Snell specification, so read your rulebook carefully.
 Also, be sure that your club will allow the use of Snell "M" rated helmets.
 SCCA Solo does allow these helmets, although some organizations that run high speed events will require Snell "SA" rated helmets.

 Where can I get more info on Snell helmet ratings?